earthly/earthly/docs/earthfile/earthfile.md

 COPY --dir dir1 dir2 dir3 ./
 ```

+If the directories were copied without the use of `--dir`, then their contents would be merged into the destination.

 ##### `--<build-arg-key>=<build-arg-value>`

 Sets a value override of `<build-arg-value>` for the build arg identified by `<build-arg-key>`, when building the target containing the mentioned artifact.
 See also [BUILD](#build) for more details about the build arg options.